rfmineguy/opengl-engine/README.md

  1. git clone https://github.com/rfmineguy/opengl-engine into a directory of your choosing
  2. cd opengl-engine
  3. sh build.sh

+ **NOTE**
+  BE SURE TO RECLONE THIS REPO EVERYTIME I UPDATE IT, MANY OF THE PUSHES I DO ARE VERSION BREAKING (meaning one version is NOT guaranteed to be compatible with another version)

 ## Build Info
  * Tested & working on Linux (Manjaro Arch)